 Here was a brand new challenge for me to come out of retirement and go back to work.

-The compound began with several tents, and grew to include numerous developments, including the two-story “Castle” residence, “Zycott” housing and other simple overnight accommodations for over a hundred visitors, a dining hall, lecture room, church, library and office (that also functioned as Springer’s recording studio), pool house, goat shed, diesel generator, subterranean rabbit chambers (to keep the rabbits cool in extreme heat) and a “Zzyport” runway.
+The compound began with several tents, and grew to include numerous developments, including the two-story “Castle” residence, “Zycott” housing and other simple accommodations, a dining hall, lecture room, church, library and office (that also functioned as Springer’s recording studio), pool house, goat shed, diesel generator, subterranean rabbit chambers (to keep the rabbits cool in extreme heat) and a “Zzyport” runway.
 For this extensive construction, Springer recruited “helping hands” whom he picked up from Los Angeles’ Skid Row and put to work, in exchange for food, shelter and minimal wage.

 Once completed, Zzyzx offered visitors a healthy environment.
 There, folks had a chance to detox and abstain from alcohol, smoking and combative quarreling and instead bask in sermons and sunshine.
 A special diet (largely of foods grown and raised on the property, such as rabbit’s meat, goat’s milk, and fresh fruits and vegetables) restored their vigor while soaking in warm pools of “healing” mineral-rich water (that in actuality was heated water from the Mojave River whose terminus is Soda Lake) returned them back to health.